 While Fidget Spinners are all the craze right now, many people don’t realize that fidget toys are not just a passing fad!
-There is much more to this “trend” than fidget spinner challenges, games, and collections -- people who rely on fidget tools to focus and regulate know this all to be true.
+There is much more to this “trend” than fidget spinner challenges, games, and collections -- people with ADHD and anxiety who rely on fidget tools to focus and regulate know this all to be true.

 So before you remind your child for the tenth time to sit still at your next family meal, consider whether they are moving to support learning, interacting, and/or focusing.
 If that is the case, you may find this article on fidget toys to be a good way to shape your child’s hyperactive behavior into something more appropriate.